 - 1. Power off the switch. - 2.
-Press and hold the Reset Switch in (see Reset Switch, page 10). - 3.
-While holding the Reset Switch in, power the switch back on.
+Press and hold the reset button in (see reset button, page 13). - 3.
+While holding the reset button in, power the switch back on.

 This causes the switch to use the original factory installed main firmware version.
-Once the switch is operational, you can try upgrading the main firmware again.
+Once the switch is operational, you can try upgrading the main firmware again by logging on to the KVM over IP switch via web browser (see Main Firmware Upgrade, page 196).